TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 ## Building a Background

-Once a character has mastered five related skills, they can take a few hours of [downtime](/basics/downtime#creating-a-background) to reflect and combine them together to form a **background** that summarizes the common ground between those five skills.
-Backgrounds can be added to skill checks like a skill and always add 1d12 to the skill check.
+Once a character has three related d12 skills, they can take a few hours of [downtime](/basics/downtime#creating-a-background) to reflect and combine them together to form a **background** that summarizes the aspect of the character that is reflected by those three skills.
+Backgrounds can be added to any test that their name implies that they would be useful for and are worth a d12 when added to a test.

-> A character had mastered Acrobatics, Dexterity, Lockpicking, Sneaking, and Traps, it would make sense for them to be able to combine them together into a background called _Thief_, since all of those skills are the kind a Thief might have.
+> A character had mastered the skills _Acrobatics_, _Lockpicking_, and _Sneaking_, it would make sense for them to be able to combine them together into a background called _Thief_, since all of those skills are the kind a Thief might have.

 When a character develops a new background, the skills combined into that background are erased from their character sheet, as their new background includes those skills.
 That is not to say that skills combined into a background cannot be learned again, however--  if they are, those skills represent additional expertise beyond what the character already has from their background.

-Further, no two backgrounds can have the same name.
-If a character combines the same five skills into a new background more than once, the name of the new background should show the skill gained beyond the first background.
+### Leveling up Backgrounds

+If a character has three d12 skills that are related to one of their existing backgrounds, instead of creating a new background they can choose to level an existing background up.
+Higher leveled backgrounds can be used multiple times on a test, up to a number of times equal to their level.

+To level up a background, a character takes a few hours of [downtime](/basics/downtime#leveling-up-a-background) and erases the three related d12 skills, just like when creating a background.
+Then, they rename the background to represent the expertise gained and marks down the new level of the background.

-> A roguish character with a Thief background has once again mastered Acrobatics, Dexterity, Lockpicking, Sneaking, and Traps.
-Since these skills represent their abilities beyond simply being a Thief, they create a new background called _Master Thief_.
+> A roguish character with a _Thief_ background has mastered Dexterity, _Sneaking_, and _Traps_.
+These skills all are relevant to the _Thief_ background so rather than add a new background they choose to level up their existing background.
+These skills represent their abilities beyond being a thief, so they rename their background to _Master Thief (Level 2)_.

 <br/>